egXcoder/Study-Repository/database/parts/pooling.md

 - Pooling can be with middleware PHP -> DB Pooling -> DB
     - for Mysql ..
 ProxySQL
     - for Postgres ..
 PgBouncer

+## Things to watch for

+- one connection shouldnt be used by multiple clients in same time as it will lead to unexpected behavior.